• Skip to primary navigation

 My light system for seed starting plus a spray bottle of water to keep the soil moist.

-Use a seed starting mixture or a good bagged potting soil mix.
+When growing tomatoes from seed, use a special seed starting mixture or a good bagged potting soil mix.
 Place it in the container.
 Take each seed out of the package and gently press it into the soil.
 The seeds should be about 1/4 of an inch below the soil level.
 Water them well and place the tray or pot under the lights.
 Keep the soil evenly moist until the seeds germinate, then water as necessary.

 If you are growing a lot of seeds or varieties of tomatoes, label your pots and containers with the type of seedling and the variety name.
 Trust me on this, you won’t remember what you have planted.
 Label everything!

 Keep your seedlings indoors until it is time to move them outside.
 Then gradually acclimate them to the outdoors.
 This is a process called hardening off.
 Bring the trays outside during the day and back inside at night.
 Do this for a week, then leave the trays continuously outdoors for a week.
-Make sure the seedlings are kept well-watered and be sure to take them back inside if there is any danger of a frost.
+Make sure the seedlings are kept watered and be sure to take them back inside if there is any danger of a frost.
+After all your hard work of growing tomatoes from seeds, you don’t want to lose them to Jack Frost.

 After two weeks of this TLC, your tomato seedlings should be ready to plant in the garden.
 When you plant tomatoes, there’s a little trick to get stronger, healthier roots.
 Peel off the bottom sets of leaves from your seedlings and plant the tomato stem well below the soil line.
 Tomatoes grow extra roots from their stems if the stems touch the soil and you will have a healthier, stronger root system.